Electrical Work Permit Requirements in Kansas City, KS

 Part of the Unified Government of Wyandotte County/Kansas City, KS

-Replacing a light fixture or outlet in-kind does not require an electrical permit in Kansas City, KS.
+Replacing a light fixture or outlet in-kind does not require an electrical permit.

 Electrical work beyond fixture replacement requires an electrical permit.
 Licensed electrician required unless homeowner is working on own owner-occupied residence.